 TikToks can be promoted natively on the app by tapping the three-dot symbol on your own TikTok, then tapping the Promote button with a flame shape.
 From there, you can choose a goal for your promotion (such as directing users to your website), define your target audience, and set a budget for your campaign.

-A promoted TikTok could be used as a way to test the waters on the app, but its options are less sophisticated than the TikTok Ads Manager, which offers more precise audience targeting and allows you to upload a brand new video to serve as an ad.
+A promoted TikTok could be used as a way to test the waters on the app, but its options are less sophisticated than the TikTok Ad Manager interface, which offers more precise audience targeting and allows you to upload a brand new video to serve as an ad.
 The ad manager will also provide more detailed analytics about the success of your campaign, allowing you to A/B test different spots.
 These promoted TikToks are also available to all users, not just those with a business account.
 You can only promote TikToks you’ve already posted to your own feed, as opposed to uploading a video that’s only intended to be an ad.

 How much do TikTok ads cost?

-TikTok’s self-serve In-Feed ads allow you to set your own daily budget, starting at $5 per day when using TikTok’s simplified ad placement options.
+TikTok’s self-serve in-feed ads allow you to set your own daily budget, starting at $5 per day when using TikTok’s simplified ad placement options.
 Obviously, the more you spend, the more potential you have to reach new customers.